Differential/meteor-boilerplate/README.md

 @brand-primary: #DC681D;
 ```

-If you'd like to override a feature of Bootstrap that can't be modified using variables, simply create a new file in the `components` directory named after the corresponding Bootstrap component (eg. a `buttons` in this case), and make your changes there.
+If you'd like to override a feature of Bootstrap that can't be modified using variables, simply create a new file in the `client/stylesheets/components` directory named after the corresponding Bootstrap component (eg. `buttons` in this case), and make your changes there.

 ```
 // buttons.import.less